Know the Internal Revenue Service (IRS) won’t contact you by email, text, or social media. If the IRS needs information, it will contact you by mail.

 11: How do I prepare my state taxes?

-A: Once you have completed your federal taxes with GTP, you will have the option of completing your state tax return forms through Sprintax, for a fee of $29.
+A: Once you have completed your federal taxes with GTP, you will have the option of completing your state tax return forms through Sprintax, for a fee.
 (Please use the link through GTP if you would like to use this option).

 As an alternative, you may complete your state tax return on your own (not using Sprintax).
 Tax forms and regulations vary from state to state.
 In the State of Illinois you will fill Form IL-1040 to file your state tax return.
 Guidance on Illinois state tax return preparation can be found here.
 If you are a first time filer please have a look at the FAQ’s for state tax returns for students here.